spidasoftware/spidasoftware.github.com/index.md

 ## Introduction

-Welcome to the spida website.
-We have put together a much documentation here as we can manage.

-### API

-We have put a lot of work into our API's and published them here for your ease of use.

-All of the code for our API is contained in the open source project [here](https://github.com/spidasoftware/schema).

-### Documentation

-JavaDocs and other developer related documentation can be found here as well.
+Welcome to the spida github page.
+This is where you come to get your open source stuff we have made.

 ### Projects

 Open-source projects that we have put up on github.

+* SPIDA Schema [source](https://github.com/spidasoftware/schema): Our external API and interface examples.
 * jquery.patiencebutton [source](https://github.com/spidasoftware/jquery.patiencebutton): Disable a button on click.
 * status-checker [source](https://github.com/spidasoftware/status-checker): Query a url for a valid response to check status.